 During the first quarter of 2021, we announced new technologies under development intended to improve the processing of rare earth elements (REEs) in North America.
-Such technologies are under development in conjunction with our collaboration with such Alabama third party entity and its affiliates.
+Such technologies are under development in conjunction with our collaboration with an Alabama third party entity and its affiliates.
 Such technologies focus on improving the cost of extracting rare earth minerals along with improving the environmental footprint of extracting those REEs from their solvent state.
-Such technologies are being evaluated and tested at Pennsylvania State University's College of Earth and Mineral Sciences.
+Such technologies have been evaluated and tested at Pennsylvania State University's College of Earth and Mineral Sciences and are now being evaluated at another research institute in the State of Florida.
 While there can be no assurance, we are hopeful that these technologies can be commercialized at a future date.

 In addition to the \$2.6 million in convertible notes which were converted into shares of common stock in the first and second quarters as described above, during the first quarter of 2021, we eliminated \$1,830,000 of other convertible notes originally issued in 2013 and 2018 through conversions to shares of common stock.
 During the third quarter of 2021, we issued 20,000 shares of common stock to a certain holder of notes issued in 2013 for the conversion of outstanding principal in the amount of \$10,000 and prepaid the outstanding principal balance of another of such notes issued in 2013 in the principal amount of \$10,000.
-As a result, there are no convertible notes outstanding as of December 31, 2021, compared to \$4,450,000 in convertible notes outstanding as of December 31, 2020.
+As a result, there are no convertible notes currently outstanding.